cryostatio/cryostatio.github.io/get-started/index.md

 2. Delete the Cryostat custom resource.
     - If the Cryostat Operator has already been uninstalled, please reinstall it before deleting the Cryostat custom resource.
 3. Uninstall the Cryostat Operator.
+    - **Warning**: This command also removes the `my-cryostat-operator` namespace and all of its contents, including any applications deployed in the namespace.
     ```
     $ kubectl delete -f https://operatorhub.io/install/cryostat-operator.yaml
     ```